 When no data is found in the Society's records, a list of specific suggestions for further research is offered.
 Occasionally the actual forms needed for ordering vital records are forwarded to the inquirer.
 While the Society's genealogist cannot pursue this additional research, the suggestions for additional research are very specific ones which, can easily be followed by the researcher.

 As a rule, a query for inclusion in the Kith and Kin column of the next issue of the Journal of the Clan Campbell Society (North America) is written in the hope that a reader will be able to assist the inquirer.

 The Clan Campbell Society (North America) does request a donation from inquirers to help defray the expenses.
 The amount of the donation is left to the discretion of the inquirer.
-Make check payable to "Clan Campbell Society (North America)" and send it to the Genealogist (name and address above).
+Make check payable to "Clan Campbell Society (North America)" and send it to the Genealogist (name and address below).
 All correspondence should have a self-addressed, stamped envelope enclosed.

 The overall success of the Clan Campbell Society (North America) Genealogy Program depends on the support and cooperation of the members of the Society.
 The Society's records are only as accurate and complete as that which is submitted by the membership.
 Each and every CAMPBELL descendant is encouraged to send in data and descendants of CAMPBELL septs are urged to accept the challenge of developing a data bank for those surnames.

-- Looking for Campbell Ancestors in Scotland
+- Genealogical Research in Scotland

 - Research Contacts and Internet Links